quii/learn-go-with-tests/roman-numerals.md

 My main problem with the previous code is similar to our refactor from earlier.
 We had too many concerns coupled together.
 We wrote an algorithm which was trying to extract Roman Numerals from a string _and_ then find their values.

 So I created a new type `windowedRoman` which took care of extracting the numerals, offering a `Symbols` method to retrieve them as a slice.
-This meant out `ConvertToArabic` function could simply iterate over the symbols and total them.
+This meant our `ConvertToArabic` function could simply iterate over the symbols and total them.

 I broke the code down a bit by extracting some functions, especially around the wonky if statement to figure out if the symbol we are currently dealing with is a two character subtractive symbol.